Tax Planning Basics Explained

-With the beginning of a new year, come the new year’s resolutions, big dreams and yes, the responsibility of tax filing.
+With the beginning of a new year, come the new year’s resolutions, big dreams and yes, the responsibility of self assessment tax filing.
 Taxpayers start worrying about their tax liability as the month of March crawls closer and look for methods to save up their hard-earned money.
 But such rushed planning won’t really hold up when it is about your finances.
 So, let’s understand what tax planning is and the steps involved in this process.

 What Is Tax Planning?